mehtadhruv2104/GOLANG-ORDER-MATCHING-SYSTEM/README.md

 This application is matching engine that receives market and limit orders and tries to find the best match for each order.
-I have implemented an in memory heap that always gives back the best match
+I have implemented an in memory heap that always gives back the best match It is one of the most efficient solution.

 How to set up the project